Home Privacy Policy Feedback Link to us Site Map Forums

 A BEFORE UPDATE Trigger means that Oracle will fire this trigger before the UPDATE operation is executed.

-The syntax for an BEFORE UPDATE Trigger is:
+The syntax to create a BEFORE UPDATE Trigger in Oracle/PLSQL is:

 BEFORE UPDATE